-TO Deer Crossing: first day of each session Sundays, June 16, June 30, July 14, July 28
+Sunday TO Deer Crossing: on the first day of each session

-Depart Redwood City 8:30 AM
+Depart Redwood City8:30 AMDepart Concord10:00 AMDepart Sacramento12:00 PM

-Depart Concord 10:00 AM
+Saturday FROM Deer Crossing: on last day of each session

-Depart Sacramento 12:00 PM
+Arrive Sacramento 2:00 PM

-FROM Deer Crossing: last day of each session Saturdays, June 29, July 13, July 27, August 10
+Arrive Concord 4:00 PM

-Arrive Sacramento 2:00 PM Arrive Concord 4:00 PM Arrive Redwood City 5:30 PM
+Arrive Redwood City 5:30 PM

-Bus Pick-up and Return Points
+Camp Bus Pick-up and Return Locations

--Redwood City: Shinnyo-En USA, 3910 Bret Harte Dr.
+Redwood City: Shinnyo-En USA, 3910 Bret Harte Dr.

 Exit Hwy 280 at Farm Hill Blvd.
 At the stop SIGN, turn left onto Emerald Hill Rd.
-Turn left onto Byte Harte Dr. At the top of the hill, go through the gate into Shinnyo-En and turn left when the road forks.
+Turn left onto Bret Harte Dr. At the top of the hill, go through the gate into Shinnyo-En and turn left when the road forks.
 Take the first right turn into the parking lot.
-Park near the bus (All West) or as directed by staff.
+Park near the bus (LUX Bus) or as directed by staff.
 Do NOT follow your GPS instructions if they route you via Wilmington Way because the back gate will be locked.

--Concord: The Willows Shopping Center, 1975 Diamond Blvd.
+• Concord: The Willows Shopping Center, 1975 Diamond Blvd.

 Exit Hwy 680 onto Willow Pass Rd. in Concord.
 Take Willow Pass Rd. to Diamond Blvd.
 Turn left onto Diamond Blvd. to Willows Shopping Center (on left).
-The bus (All West) will be parked near the REI store.
+The bus (LUX Bus) will be parked near the REI store.

--Sacramento: Capitol Park, 1300 Block of 15th St.
+Sacramento: Capitol Park, 1300 Block of 15th St.

 Exit Hwy 80 onto 16th St. and go north toward the State Capitol.
 Turn left onto L St. and then left onto 15th St. (one way).
-The bus (All West) will be parked between Capitol Ave. and N St., on the park side of the street.
+The bus (LUX Bus) will be parked between Capitol Ave. and N St., on the park side of the street.

-If You Miss the Bus TO Deer Crossing ...
+If you miss the Bus TO Camp ...